rkeppner/keppner-recipes/_posts/2020-01-30-instant-pot-jeera-rice.md

 2. Set Instant Pot to _sauté_ setting and heat ghee.
 Add cumin seeds and whole spices.
 3. When cumin seeds start to sputter, add rice and stir for about 30 seconds.
 4. Add water and salt and stir again.
-5. Seal lid and cook on _manual_ for 6 minutes, followed by a 10 minute natural release.
+5. Seal lid and cook on _manual_ for 7 minutes, followed by a 13 minute natural release.
-6. Fluff rice and serve.
+6. Fluff rice and let cool until it stops steaming.
+Fluff rice again and serve.